robbert-vdh/nih-plug/README.md

 Scroll down for more information on the underlying plugin framework.

+- [**Buffr Glitch**](plugins/buffr_glitch) is the plugin for you if you enjoy the sound of a CD player skipping This plugin is essentially a MIDI triggered buffer repeat plugin.
+When you play a note, the plugin will sample the period corresponding to that note's frequency and use that as a single waveform cycle.
+This can end up sounding like an in-tune glitch when used sparingly, or like a weird synthesizer when used less subtly.
 - [**Crisp**](plugins/crisp) adds a bright crispy top end to any low bass sound.
   Inspired by Polarity's [Fake Distortion](https://youtu.be/MKfFn4L1zeg) video.
 - [**Crossover**](plugins/crossover) is as boring as it sounds.
 It cleanly